Vietnam.vn - Nền tảng quảng bá Việt Nam

 Why did Israel know about Hamas's plan early but was still attacked?
 Image 1

-An Israeli tank was overrun by Hamas militants during an attack on October 7.
+An Israeli tank was captured by Hamas militants during an attack on October 7.
 Photo: Foreign Policy

 According to documents released by The New York Times, Hamas did not set a date for the attack, but described a methodical offensive designed to overwhelm fortifications around the Gaza Strip, capture Israeli cities and strike key military bases, including the headquarters of a regular Israeli army division.

-Hamas followed the plan with astonishing precision.
-A “storm” of rockets rained down on Israeli territory at the start of the offensive; drones were used to destroy security cameras and automatic gun systems along the border; Hamas fighters entered Israeli territory by paraglider, on motorcycles, and “on foot” — all of which occurred on October 7.
+Hamas followed the detailed plan with astonishing precision.
+A “storm” of rockets rained down on Israeli territory at the start of the offensive; the use of drones to destroy security cameras and automatic gun systems along the border; Hamas fighters entering Israeli territory by paraglider, on motorcycles, and “on foot” – all of these descriptions occurred on October 7.

 The document was widely circulated among Israeli military and intelligence leaders, but Israeli experts determined that an attack of such scale and ambition was beyond Hamas' capabilities, according to the New York Times.
 It is unclear whether Prime Minister Benjamin Netanyahu or other top political leaders in Tel Aviv have seen the document.

-Last year, shortly after obtaining the document, officials from the Israeli military’s Gaza Division, which is responsible for guarding the border with the Gaza Strip, said Hamas’ intentions were unclear.
-“It remains to be determined whether the plan has been fully accepted and how it will be implemented,” a military assessment found in “The Wall of Jericho” reads.
+Last year, shortly after obtaining the document, officials from the Israeli army’s Gaza Division, which is responsible for guarding the border with the Gaza Strip, said Hamas’s intentions were unclear.
+“It remains unclear whether the plan has been fully accepted and how it will be implemented,” a military assessment found in the “Jericho Walls” read.

-Then, in July, just three months before the attacks, a veteran female analyst with Unit 8200, Israel's intelligence agency, warned that Hamas had conducted a high-intensity, day-long exercise that appeared to match what was outlined in the detailed plan.
+Then, in July, just three months before the attacks, a veteran female analyst with Unit 8200, Israel’s information intelligence agency, warned that Hamas had conducted a high-intensity, all-day exercise that appeared to be similar to what was outlined in the detailed plan.

 But a colonel in the Gaza Division dismissed those concerns, according to encrypted emails reviewed by The New York Times.
 “I completely reject the argument that this scenario is a fantasy,” the analyst wrote in an email.
-The Hamas exercise, she said, was “in line with the Jericho Walls… It was a plan designed to start a war.
+The Hamas exercise, she said, fit “the context of the Jericho Walls… It was a plan designed to start a war.
 This was not just a raid on a village.”

 Pay dearly for mistakes

-Israeli officials acknowledge that if the military had taken these warnings seriously and sent significant reinforcements south, where Hamas was attacking, Israel could have scaled back the attacks or even stopped them.
-Instead, the Israeli military was caught off guard as Hamas fighters poured out of the Gaza Strip.
+Israeli officials acknowledge that if the military had taken these warnings seriously and sent significant reinforcements south, where Hamas attacks, Israel could have scaled back the attacks or even stopped them.
+Instead, the Israeli military was caught off guard as Hamas fighters poured out of Gaza.
 As a result, October 7, 2023, became the deadliest day in Israeli history.

 Why did Israel know about Hamas's plan early but was still attacked?
 Image 2